-Applicant proposes to operate the Scott's Mill Project in a run-of-river mode to minimize downstream environmental effects and to essentially maintain existing headpond water levels during project operations.
+Applicant proposes to operate the Scott's Mill Project in a run-of-river mode to minimize downstream environmental effects and to maintain existing headpond water levels during project operations.
+Impoundment levels may be modified for short periods pending agency approval.
+Applicant intends to request agencies to modify project operations for up to 2 hours per day for a maximum of 10 days per year during periods of maximum electoral energy demand or other emergency conditions.

 Table A-3 and Figure A-22 compare the existing headpond levels to the proposed operation levels from low flows through flood flows.
 Although much of the flow will be directed to the right side of the river, the powerplant will also discharge directly to the area behind the straight section of the dam.
 The tailwater levels on the left side are expected to change only slightly because of this added flow and because a sill downstream in Riveredge Park causes a backwater at the dam.
+Applicant has also discussed with the U.S. Fish and Wildlife Service (USFWS) and Virginia Department of Wildlife Resources (VDGIF) a rotation of the powerplant to discharge more water to the left (north) side of the river.
+Although more costly, this proposed design should improve downstream fish passage and water quality.

-Applicant intends to dredge an existing channel at the southern end of Daniel Island just upstream of the dam to allow flow from the main channel to the powerhouse.
+Applicant intends to dredge and enlarge an existing channel at the southern end of Daniel Island just upstream of the dam to allow flow from the main channel to the powerhouse.
 This will have the effect of increasing circulation and maintaining water quality upstream of the main section of the dam.
+Applicant intends to implement a soil erosion and control plan that would include dredging operations.
 Applicant intends to consider dredging dimensions during detailed design in conjunction with the specifics of turbine discharge, but the width of the channel is expected to be about 130 feet with a length of about 100 feet.
 If necessary, during low flow conditions, flow can also be released over the spillway to maintain water quality.
 Applicant also proposes the following environmental measures: